Our Vision: A thriving community where all are valued.

 Client and Volunteer Services Manager

-Stacey Dudley joined Neighborhood Connection as our client and volunteer services manager in November, 2018, and has been working in the field of social work for 18 years.
-She considers the work she has done with babies, first-time parents, at-risk youth, the intellectually disabled and the elderly populations to be a privilege.
-She has worked for nonprofits and in health care, and is also proud of the two years she served as an AmeriCorps volunteer.
+Stacey Dudley joined Neighborhood Connection as our client and volunteer services manager in November, 2018, and has been working in the field of human services for 18 years.
 Stacey has a bachelor’s degree in Human Services from the University of Wisconsin, Oshkosh.
-She has extensive training working in leadership skills and development and with individuals with mental health challenges or alcohol and drug dependency.
 She has served as a case manager for at-risk youth and families, a family support worker and child development specialist for first-time parents and their children, and a case manager for a managed health care organization.
-Immediately prior to joining our team, she was the director of an assisted living facility in the Green Bay area.
 In her free time, Stacey volunteers for organizations like the United Way, Special Olympics, Human Rights Campaign, NAMI, TC Foundation for Kids, and the Pancreatic Cancer Foundation.
 She is an avid Green Bay Packer fan and loves time with her family, especially her seven nieces and nephews.
 She enjoys hiking, biking, reading and writing poetry.
 Her personal and professional mantra is to leave a legacy of loving others and she is excited to do so in her role as client and volunteer services manager at Neighborhood Connection.

 2021 Board of Directors